 10) Explore the coastal trails

 There are also lovely gardens you will walk through and small pieces of colourful architecture.
 The Y Goleudy lighthouse, in particular, is a sight that stands out.
-If this walk wasn’t interesting enough already, it also takes you towards the Hotel Portmeirion.
+If this walk wasn’t interesting enough, it also takes you to the Hotel Portmeirion.
 What a way to round off a memorable day.